wozorio/howtos/docker-create-custom-image-with-dockerfile.md

 # Create a custom Docker image using a Dockerfile
-This is a quick reference guide on how to create custom Docker images using Dockerfiles.

 1. Create a file called Dockerfile with the desired config
     ```dockerfile